 • Observation (18 total)

-• Neurosurgical Unit (18-bed unit of which 6 comprise the Neurosurgical Step-Down pod)
+• Neurosurgical unit (18-bed unit with Neurosurgical Step-Down pod)

 How are the furnishings at the Pavilion supporting the Riverside Care Difference?

-We let the foundational elements of the Riverside Care Difference -- safety, healing, kindness, and respect -- guide us in many decisions during the design of the Pavilion.
-We chose colors that enhance healing and constructed walls in place of curtains in order to provide more privacy.
-We made the rooms larger for the comfort of family members and visitors who are important in the healing process.
-We selected hands-free faucets and soap dispensers and joint-free seamless wash stations to maintain a more sterile environment.
+We let the foundational elements of the Riverside Care Difference -- safety, healing, kindness, and respect -- guide us in all decisions during the Pavilion design.
+We chose colors to enhance healing, provided more privacy with physical wall rather than curtains.
+The rooms are larger for family members' and visitors' comfort--they are important to the healing process.
+We selected hands-free faucets, soap dispensers and provider wash stations to maintain a more sterile environment.
 Slip-resistant flooring, handrails, non-glare diffused lighting and other elements support safety as one of our core values.

 What changes have you made in the computer technology to support patient care?

-We took an extraordinary amount of time during the planning of the Pavilion to design systems that connect in a seamless and meaningful way to streamline care.
+We took an extraordinary amount of time planning systems that connect in a seamless and meaningful way to streamline care.
 Our goal was to allow our care team to spend as much time as possible in patient care, not on computer terminals.
-Monitors in patient rooms are fully integrated with the electronic medical record, the nurse call system, staff and equipment locators, pharmacy, and more.
-We designed systems that allow nurses and other caregivers to move from room to room and log in with a tap of their badge and a simple pin number.
-All of the information they need to deliver quality, evidence-based care is available at their fingertips, along with safeguards.
-Nearly every aspect of care, from special beds to phone capabilities to temperature control is guided by integrated computer technology for the benefit of our patients.
+Monitors in patient rooms are fully integrated with the electronic medical record, the nurse call system, staff and equipment locators, pharmacy and more.
+We designed systems that allow nurses and other caregivers to move from room to room and log in with a tap of their badge and pin number.
+All of the information they need to deliver quality, evidence-based care is available immediately, along with safeguards.
+Nearly every aspect of care, from special beds, phone capabilities and temperature control is guided by integrated computer technology for the patients' benefit.

-When you move services from the ‘old’ units to the new Pavilion, what will happen to the space you vacate?
+When you moved services from the 'old' units to the new Pavilion, what happened to the space you vacate?

-As we’ve done over the years, we will continue to evolve our services to meet the needs of the community and the changing healthcare landscape.
-For example, when our current Orthopaedics Unit on the fifth floor of the Annex moves to the Pavilion, we will begin renovation to create what is called an ACE Unit, an area specially designed and staffed to care for the frail and elderly.
-We’re always looking ahead and planning new ways to deliver excellence for our community.
-That’s why Riverside Regional Medical Center remains the region’s leading referral facility.
+As we've done over the years, we continue to evolve our services to meet the needs of the community and the changing health care landscape.
+For example, when our Orthopedics Unit on the fifth floor of the Annex moved to the Pavilion, we renovated to create what is called an ACE Unit, an area specially designed and staffed to care for the frail and elderly.
+We're always looking ahead and planning new ways to deliver excellence for our community.
+That's why Riverside Regional Medical Center remains the region's leading referral facility.

 What do you mean by the Riverside Care Difference?